Monthly Staff Training Program

 True to POGO's non-partisan mission, the training seminars always have both a Republican and Democratic presenter, and may also include presenters from the GAO, CRS, Inspectors General, media, and NGOs.
-Seminar topics have ranged from "How to Prepare for an Oversight Hearing" to "Making the Most of Your Resources: GAO and CRS" to "Advanced Seminar: Oversight of the Financial Sector."
+Seminar topics have ranged from "How to Prepare for an Oversight Hearing" to "Making the Most of Your Resources Part 1: GAO" to "Advanced Seminar: Oversight of the Financial Sector."

 Congressional oversight is a bipartisan responsibility and effort.
 Therefore, the Honorary Co-Hosts are Republican and Democratic leaders in the House and the Senate.
 This Congress's Honorary Co-Hosts are Senators Charles Grassley and Claire McCaskill, and Representatives Mike Coffman and Jackie Speier.
 POGO launched its Congressional Training Program (then called the Congressional Oversight Training Series) nearly a decade ago to provide Congressional staffers, at no cost, with exercises, case reviews, and lessons from some of the most accomplished current and former Congressional oversight experts and practitioners from both parties.

 More than 1,000 staffers—both novice and seasoned, from Democratic and Republican offices, and from personal and committee offices—have attended these seminars.
 Below are just a few of the myriad compliments the program has received in the staffers' seminar evaluations.

 "Excellent discussion and great guest speakers.
 Very knowledgeable with good handouts."